Why Physicians Are Adding PRP to Sports Medicine Practices: A Platelet-Rich Plasma Preparation Guide

 • leukocyte levels

-• preparation methods
+• preparation techniques

-7. Patient Demand Is Increasing
+7. Growing Patient Demand

-Athletes and active patients are seeking new options.
+Athletes and active patients are actively seeking new treatment options.
+As a result, practices offering PRP may:

 • attract new patients